 CGTMSE is an initiative of the Government of India in collaboration with the Ministry of Micro, Small and Medium Enterprises (MSME) and the Small Industries Development Bank of India (SIDBI) launched on 30th August 2000.

-The basic aim of CGTMSE is to encourage first-time entrepreneurs to establish SME and MSME by availing of collateral free loans from the eligible financial institutions.
+The basic aim of CGTMSE is to encourage entrepreneurs to establish SME and MSME by availing of collateral free loans from the eligible financial institutions.

 A Primary Agricultural Credit Society (PACS) is a basic unit and smallest co-operative credit institutions in India.
 It works on the grassroots level (gram panchayat and village level).